audiosocket/yeti/README.md

 Please see the [LICENSE](https://github.com/Yeti/Yeti/blob/master/LICENSE) file for full details.

 RestKit is also licensed under the terms of the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
-Please see the [LICENSE](https://github.com/RestKit/RestKit/blob/master/LICENSE) file for full details.
+Please see its [LICENSE](https://github.com/RestKit/RestKit/blob/master/LICENSE) file for full details.